revolist/revogrid-docs/guide/cell/renderer.md

 # Cell renderer

-This article explaines how to use custom cell function to display HTML content in a cell.
+This article explains how to use a custom cell function to display HTML content in a cell.
-<br>Or you can use [predefined column types](./column.types.html).
+<br>Alternatively, you can use [predefined column types](../column/types.md).

+> [!TIP]
+> Use [JSX](../jsx.template.md) to simplify your code and render HTML content.

+> [!WARNING]
-`Remember` to escape any HTML code that could be used for XSS attacks.
+> Remember to escape any HTML code that could be used for XSS attacks.

 ```js
 const columns = [{